USRSE/usrse25/pages/attend/travel.md

 ## Getting to Philadelphia

 The Philadelphia International Airport (PHL) is about 20 minutes/10 miles from the conference hotel.
 The hotel does NOT have an airport shuttle.

 The Philadelphia Amtrak train station is 2.5 miles from the conference hotel.

-Newark Liberty International Airport (EWR) is a little over an hour from Philadelphia.
+Newark Liberty International Airport (EWR) is about 80 miles (75 to 100 minutes by car, depending on traffic) from Philadelphia.

 The daily parking rate at the hotel is $60.
 There are additional parking garages approximately a 1/2 mile from the hotel.